Root Canals for Children: What Parents Need to Know

 • Regular Dental Check-Ups: Regular visits to a paediatric dentist help catch potential issues early before they require more serious intervention like a root canal.

-• Dental Sealants: Consider dental sealants, which are protective coatings applied to the chewing surfaces of molars.
+• Dental Sealants: Consider dental sealants — protective coatings that dentists apply to the chewing surfaces of molars.
 Sealants help prevent cavities by keeping out food particles and bacteria.
+(Was: “which are protective coatings applied to the chewing surfaces”)

 • Fluoride Treatments: Ask your dentist about fluoride treatments, which can strengthen your child’s tooth enamel and make it more resistant to decay.